emissary-ingress/emissary/docs/reference/modules.md

         # liveness_probe:
         #   enabled: true

+        # run a custom lua script on every request. see below for more details.
+        # lua_scripts

         # readiness probe defaults on, but you can disable the api route.
         # It will remain accessible on diag_port.
         # readiness_probe: